 Why is going the last mile proving such a challenge?

 Too much ticking of the proverbial box.
 There is a range of accountability and communication tools out there serving different purposes.
 They include Ground Truth’s representative feedback surveys, complaints mechanisms and communication with communities.
 But no one is asking questions about their relative merits or utility – or how they should be combined to ensure they make a difference.
 Instead we have the same old, same old.

 Tyranny of the field.
 Decentralised decision-making is mostly a good thing but when it comes to acting on a new paradigm of humanitarian action, staff in the field can bar the way to change, opting for easier approaches that tick the box (like complaints lines) but are only part of the story – or perhaps not part of the story at all.

 Taped up.
 The humanitarian system is good at bogging things down and squeezing the energy out of new ideas.
 Making a task team of the Inter-Agency Standing Committee (IASC) the locus of learning and coordination on accountability to affected people ensures the process gets tied up in red tape – despite the efforts of its coordinator.

 Vertical disintegration.
-Too many aid agencies practice vertical integration, bringing in individuals to deal with this latest big idea rather than hiring organizations with the necessary experience and confidence to push the accountability agenda ahead.
-Too often, the imported talent finds itself managed by people who don’t get it, leaving them marginalized and ineffective.
+Too many aid agencies practice vertical integration, bringing in individuals to deal with this latest big idea rather than hiring organisations with the necessary experience and confidence to push the accountability agenda ahead.
+Too often, the imported talent finds itself managed by people who don’t get it, leaving them marginalised and ineffective.